sass/sass/README.md

 A *source file* is an entity uniquely identified by a URI.
 It can be executed with a [configuration](#configuration) to produce a [module](#module).
-The names of this module's members are static, and can be determined without executing the file.
+The names (and mixin and function signatures) of this module's members are static, and can be determined without executing the file.
 This means that all modules for a given source file have the same member names regardless of the configurations used for those modules.

 There are five types of source file: